NextronSystems/thor-manual/signatures/yara.rst

 Typical Pitfalls
 ****************

-Some signatures - even the ones published by well-known vendors - cause problems on certain files.
-The most common source of trouble is the use of regular expressions with a variable length as shown in the following example.
-This APT1 rule published by the AlienVault team caused the Yara Binary as well as the THOR binary to run into a loop while checking certain malicious files.
-The reason why this happened is the string expression "$gif1" which causes Yara to check for a "word character" of undefined length.
-Try to avoid regular expressions of undefined length and everything works fine.
+Some signatures, including some published by well-known vendors, cause problems on certain files.
+The most common source of trouble is the use of regular expressions with a variable length, as shown in the following example.
+This APT1 rule published by the AlienVault team caused both the YARA binary and THOR to run into a loop while scanning certain malicious files.
+The problem is the string expression ``$gif1``, which causes YARA to check for a word character of undefined length.
+Avoid regular expressions of undefined length whenever possible.

 AlientVault APT1 Rule: yara